mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

-Today we will execute a *de novo* shotgun metagenome workflow.
+Today we will execute a workflow for metagenome assembly and binning.
 What makes a good metagenome workflow?
 As with everything we've covered so far, it depends :)